RTEMS/rtems-docs/c_user/event_manager.rst

 **DESCRIPTION:**

 This directive sends an event set, event_in, to the task specified by id.
-If a blocked task’s input event condition is satisfied by this directive, then it will be made ready.
+If a blocked task's input event condition is satisfied by this directive, then it will be made ready.
 If its input event condition is not satisfied, then the events satisfied are updated and the events not satisfied are left